-The Terronera Project has an estimated initial capital cost of US\$69.2 million.
-The estimated capital cost to expand to 2,000tpd in Year 3 is US\$35.4million.
+The Terronera Project has an estimated initial capital cost of \$75.8 million for the 750 tpd plant.
+The estimated capital cost to expand to 1,500 tpd in Year 3 is \$39.2 million for a total estimated capital cost of \$114.9 million.

-Average operating costs over the LOM of US\$42.8 per tonne for mining, US\$17.8 per tonne for processing, and US\$6.9 per tonne for General and Administration were developed and estimated from first principles using unit labour and materials costs from Endeavour Silver's current mine and process plant operations in Mexico.
+Average operating costs over the 9.5 year life-of-mine (LOM) of \$46.08 per tonne for mining, \$19.58 per tonne for processing, and \$8.40 per tonne for General and Administration were developed and estimated from first principles using unit labour and materials costs from Endeavour Silver's current operations in Mexico.